Japan joins Moon race with successful rocket launch

 The rocket was also carrying the X-Ray Imaging and Spectroscopy Mission (XRISM) satellite, a joint project between the Japanese, American and European space agencies.

-The satellite, containing a telescope the size of a bus, is expected to part ways with the lunar lander.
-Once in orbit around the Earth, it will begin studying space phenomena such as black holes.
+The satellite, containing a telescope the size of a bus, has parted ways with the lunar lander to orbit around the Earth.
+It will now begin studying space phenomena such as black holes.

+The successful launch follows a series of failures over the past year.

 Last November, JAXA lost contact with its OMOTENASHI spacecraft and aborted the Moon landing mission.